twboom/twboom/README.md

 I'm Thijs and I'm not that great at coding, however I know some things (how to Google stuff).

 #### What I'm working on:
+- My main project currently is RanDucy, learn more [here][4]
-- Mainly TANTALUM, a tool to calculate number of passwords possible within set limitations.
+- TANTALUM, a tool to calculate number of passwords possible within set limitations.
 [You can find it here.][1]
 - Also some datapacks for Minecraft, you can find them at [this page][2]
 - And a little bit on a StatusToday, located [here][3]